ipfs-shipyard/js-human-crypto-keys/README.md

 ##### Generation

 The following steps detail how the generation of a RSA key pair is being done:
 1. Create a Pseudorandom Number Generator, `prng` for short, with [HMAC-DRBG](https://github.com/indutny/hmac-drbg) using a `seed` as its generation entropy.
-This `seed` can be provided or generated:
-	- If a `mnemonic` is not provided, one will be generated first to generate the `seed` based on it.
-Both generations are done with [bip39](https://github.com/bitcoinjs/bip39).
-	- If a `mnemonic` is provided, the `seed` is generated based on it.
-This generation is done with [bip39](https://github.com/bitcoinjs/bip39).
+This seed is directly provided when using `getKeyFromSeed` or inferred from a mnemonic passed in `getKeyFromMnemonic`.
+If neither the seed nor the mnemonic are available they can both be generated, as done in `generateKeyPair`.
+The generation of a mnemonic and its derived seed are done with [bip39](https://github.com/bitcoinjs/bip39), a well established method used in bitcoin wallets.
 2. Generate a key pair, using [Node Forge RSA](https://github.com/digitalbazaar/forge#rsa) generation method, with all necessary algorithm parameters and the `prng` created previously.
 3. Compose both keys with the defined formats.